SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 }
 ```

-#### Upload Shapefile(s) for Areas where a Registration Procedure Applies
+#### Upload Shapefile(s) for Areas where a Member States want to receive Activity Data For

 **Overview**

-The shapefiles submission endpoint is designed to upload geospatial data in the form of shapefiles where an application
+The shapefiles submission endpoint is designed to upload geospatial data in the form of shapefiles where a Member State wants to receive activity data for.
-procedure applies.
-This allows platforms to request and download shapefiles.

 **Technical Implementation**